RichardRed0x/politeia-digest/issue-027.md

 Published Feb  3 by checkmate | 30 comments

 This proposal requests a budget of $17,500 to continue @checkmate's research on fundamental metrics.
 The proposal gives an overview of the Phase 1 deliverables and sets out two components of Phase 2.
-The main component of Phase 2 ($15,000) is a continuation of the core research work, data driven analysis and armchair philosophy - a minimum of 4 but target of 5-6 papers of similar quality to Phase 1.
+The main component of Phase 2 ($15,000) is a continuation of the core research work, data driven analysis and armchair philosophy, including a minimum of 4 papers (with a target of 5-6) of similar quality to Phase 1.
 The second component of the proposal is a $2,500 budget to specify new charts to be added to the dcrdata offering, working with @permabullnino.
 This has already been discussed with the dcrdata developers, who are supportive of the idea.
 Funding for the development work would not be covered by this proposal. @Checkmate has indicated that he expects the budget for this proposal to last for ~8 months.

 Most of the comments on the proposal are positive, but there are also some highly critical comments, although these tend to have lower scores.
 There are also more down-votes than usual in the comments for this proposal.